Green Travel - Tips for sustainable travel

 Scholarships for sustainable travel

-- Some of the main topics of the new Erasmus+ programme period 2021-21 are concerned with sustainability and climate protection: "green mobility", "green skills", sustainable projects and digital transformation.
+- The main topics of the new Erasmus+ programme period 2021-21 are "green mobility", "green skills", sustainable projects, inclusion & diversity, social participation, and digital transformation.

 - ÖH and other BOKU stakeholders support the BOKU CO2 compensation system.